pramilapandey/bike-share-data-analysis/README.md

 So with the introduction of the project and the actual scenario of the case stated above, I am the junior data analyst analyzing this task for the bike sharing company- cyclist.

-For this case study, I am asking the six phases of data analytics process:
+For this case study, I am using the six phases of data analytics process:

 * Ask: Asking the right question
 * Prepare: Collecting and using the data relevant to the business problem